madkins23/go-slog/handlers/flash/README.md

 and memory allocation numbers were high.

 The `flash` implementation uses `sync.Pool` to recycle buffers of common sizes.
+The inspiration for this may well have come from the realization that the `uber-go/zap` logger uses them.[^2]

 Currently, (`2024-03-09`) the following buffers are reused:

 * log record output buffers and